mempoolco/spruned/README.md

 #### Future development

-- Full Tor support
+- Tor support
 - Mempool emulation
 - Zeromq emulation
-- Maintenance UI
+- Maintenance web ui

+#### Contribute

+Help the development of spruned!
+Report bugs with the issue tracker.
+If you're a developer, feel free to discuss a PR.